DragonStorm97/COS3712_Assignment1/README.md

 	* index.html (page definition)

 ## UI:
+This project has:
-This project has a heading (COST3712 Assignment 1 - Johnathan Jacobs - 61009172)
+* A heading (COST3712 Assignment 1 - Johnathan Jacobs - 61009172)
-A button that will animate a random car.
+* A button that will animate a random car.
+* A label (to indicate what the slider does)
-A slider, used to control camera zoom. (z distance change only as FoV change isn't as pleasent in the context)
+* A slider, used to control camera zoom. (z distance change only as FoV change isn't as pleasent in the context)
+* Another Label to indicate the slider's value

 ## Environment
 * Intersection (road + curbsides)